 The college academic progress policy establishes specific standards that must be met by all persons enrolled in credit courses at the college.
 If you do not maintain satisfactory progress, the college will restrict the number of credit hours that you may enroll in during a semester.
 The college may establish other special conditions under which students may enroll, including, but not limited to:

 Students placed on academic warning or probation are required to meet with a college counselor before enrolling in the next semester and will be limited to 12 semester hours.
-Students who are on suspension may appeal their academic status to the associate dean or dean of student development.
+Students who are on suspension may appeal their academic status to the dean of students.
 If you have already enrolled for more than 12 credit hours and you are placed on warning or probation after enrolling, you will be required to meet with a counselor and you will be limited to 12 credit hours for the semester following the semester you were placed on warning.
 If a student in this situation does not speak to a counselor and does not drop his or her load to 12 credit hours, then an administrative drop will be done to limit the student’s credit hours to 12.
 If you experience academic difficulty, you will be required to meet with a counselor to discuss the cause of academic difficulty and to determine the best course of action for you to follow to improve your academic performance.

 Students are not subject to academic standing sanctions until they have attempted 12 hours of 100 level or above courses.